RT (TV network): 2022 Russian invasion of Ukraine

 On 27 February 2022, the president of the European Commission Ursula von der Leyen announced the European Union would ban RT and Sputnik (plus their subsidiaries) from operating in its 27 member countries.
 The ban resulted in RT being blocked on downstream television networks located outside EU, such as the United Kingdom and Singapore as they were dependent on EU companies for the signal feed to RT.
 Canadian telecom companies Shaw, Rogers, Bell and Telus announced they would no longer offer RT in their channel lineups (although Rogers replaced its RT broadcasts with a Ukrainian flag).
 This move was praised by Canada's Minister of Canadian Heritage Pablo Rodriguez who called the network the "propaganda arm" of Vladimir Putin.
 On 28 February, Ofcom announced they had opened 15 expedited investigations into RT.
 These investigations will be focused on the 15 news editions broadcast on 27 February between 05:00 and 19:00 and will check if the coverage broke impartiality requirements in the broadcast code.
 On 2 March, the regulation was published which meant the ban was in force.

 Facebook, Instagram, and TikTok made RT's and Sputnik's social media content unavailable to users in the European Union on 28 February.
 Microsoft removed RT and Sputnik from MSN, the Microsoft Store, and the Microsoft Advertising network on the same day.
 YouTube, on 1 March, banned access to all RT and Sputnik channels on its platform in Europe (including Britain).
 Apple followed by removing RT and Sputnik from its App Store in all countries except Russia.
 Roku dropped the RT app from its channel store, while DirecTV pulled RT America from its channel lineup.
+On 1 March, the National Administration of Telecommunications of Uruguay announced the removal of RT from the Antel TV streaming platform.
 New Zealand satellite television provider Sky also removed RT, citing complaints from customers and consultation with the Broadcasting Standards Authority.
 Reddit blocked new outgoing links to RT and Sputnik on 3 March.
 On 11 March, YouTube blocked RT and Sputnik worldwide.
-From March 16, the Canadian Radio-television and Telecommunications Commission officially banned RT and RT France from the list of non-Canadian programming services authorized for distribution.
+From 16 March, the Canadian Radio-television and Telecommunications Commission officially banned RT and RT France from the list of non-Canadian programming services authorized for distribution.